 For many, estate planning is an important part of their legacy they hope to leave to their loved ones.
 If you are planning to leave an inheritance to your heirs, it’s important to make sure your team of legal and financial professionals understands your wishes.

-Written by Garrett Griffin, BFG Legal Services
+Garrett Griffin, BFG Legal Services

 The views expressed represent the opinion of Barber Financial Group an SEC Registered Investment Advisor.
 Information provided is for illustrative purposes only and does not constitute investment, tax, or legal advice.
 Barber Financial Group does not accept any liability for the use of the information discussed.
 Consult with a qualified financial, legal, or tax professional prior to taking any action.

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.